dominicaq/FPSController/README.md

 1. Smooth crouching
 1. Sliding down steep terrain
 1. Can walk up and any terrain smoothly
 1. Can jump in air to a desired limit (1 by default)
-# Incomplete
-Can swim in triggers tagged as Water, will drift slowly down if no input detected (disabled by default)
+1. Can swim in triggers tagged as Water, will drift slowly down if no input detected (disabled by default)

 # Future Goals
 Create a camera shake/ recoil system
 Add networking support